DFabric/dppm/README.md

 # Install

 For now only the x86-64 architecture is available.
-[An issue is open](https://github.com/crystal-lang/crystal/issues/5467) to support `armhf` and `aarch64`.
+[An issue is open](https://github.com/crystal-lang/crystal/issues/5467) to support `armhf` and `arm64`.

-Hopefully there are recent progress on both architectures, DPPM will be avaibable on them soon!
+Hopefully there are recent progress on both architectures, DPPM will be available on soon!
+The `arm64` support is now merged.

-`wget -qO-` can be replaced by `curl -s`

 ## Automatic